chapel-lang/chapel/frontend/doc/file-format.rst

 The uAST section consists of:

  * 8 bytes of magic number 0x5453411e5ec110e0
- * 8 bytes: the number of bytes of serialized uAST entries
  * 8 bytes: the total number of uAST entries
  * the contained entries, where each entry consists of: